“The Saints,” and “The Faithful”

 By the time Paul wrote Ephesians and Colossians, some were already faithful to its formerly secret message.
 While in Philippians, they were beginning to hear about “the Body of Christ.”

-The only other place in the Bible where “saints” and “faithful” are found together is in Psalm 31:23 and Hosea 11:12.
+One other place in the Bible where “saints” and “faithful” are found together is in Psa 31:23 and Hosea 11:12.

 Psalm 31:23 O love the LORD, all ye his saints (2623 godly man, holy one): for the LORD preserveth the faithful (539 true, steadfast, trustworthy), and plentifully rewardeth the proud doer.